Configuring the Registry

 Storing Dynamic Configurations

 WSO2 Enterprise Service Bus configuration allows you to refer to various configuration elements using a registry key that uniquely identifies a resource in the registry.
-For example, you can store a in the registry and then refer to it from the ESB using the registry key.
+For example, you can store a sequence in the registry and then refer to it from the ESB using the registry key.
 If your registry resource path is

 /test/sequence_1, your key should be